Bone Health and Osteoporosis

 Expert Leadership and Team

-The Bone Health Clinic is overseen by Eric Klineberg, MD, with clinical care provided by Christina Yazdani, PA-C, Jessica Varghese, PA-C, and Maura K. Leo, PA-C. Together, they develop individualized care plans based on bone density testing, laboratory evaluations, and comprehensive risk assessments, delivering tailored treatment that meets each patient’s specific bone health needs.
+The UTHealth Houston Bone Health Clinic is overseen by Eric Klineberg, MD, and provides clinical care by Christina Yazdani, PA-C, Jessica Varghese, PA-C, and Maura K. Leo, NP.
+Together, they develop individualized care plans based on bone density testing, laboratory evaluations, and comprehensive risk assessments, delivering tailored treatment that meets each patient’s specific bone health needs.